WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 - Press <mark>enter</mark>.

-- Now GitBash is setup to track the changes we make to our code.
+- Now GitBash is set up to track the changes we make to our code.

 - Because we are the only ones who currently have acccess to the project, we need to <mark>push</mark> our code to the GitHub repository.